dini-ag-kim/avram/specification.md

 - `description` with additional description of the code
 - `created` with a timestamp when this code was introduced
 - `modified` with a timestamp when this code was updated
-- `total` with a non-negative integer to indicate the number of times this code has been found
-- `records` with a non-negative integer to indicate the number of records this code has been found in

 Optional key `code` of a code definition must be equal to the key of the code definition in its codelist.